Racing is an obsessive sport filled with obsessive people who compulsively obsess about racing.

-By using our equally obsessive gift guide, which is especially good for First Father‘s day gifts!
+By using our equally obsessive gift guide!

 Not all of us can emulate Nelson Piquet’s sense of style and hang a championship winning Williams-Honda in our living room, however, there are more affordable options for those with gasoline tainted blood.
 Linear Edge sells innovative and unique wall sculptures for motorsport enthusiasts.
 The company now sells 3D and engraved track maps, but their original 2D pieces made of 26 layers of Baltic birch are the ones you want, look they even have Mosport!

 No matter how much the local rental karts inflate our own sense of personal skill, there’s nothing quite like watching a weekend of professional racing to make you realize how good you aren’t.
 Depending on geography, gift givers can choose between Formula 1, NASCAR, IndyCar, Pirelli World Challenge, or IMSA.

 If this was my shopping list, I’d really just want one of those Michelin hats they give to Le Mans winners, but someone else might appreciate a pair of Ferrari sneakers, a Williams Martini Racing windbreaker, or a Mercedes-AMG Project 1.

 It’s one thing to be “pretty good at Forza 7” but it’s an altogether different beast to keep your nose clean running three-wide in traffic, barrelling towards Turn 1, in a car that will cost real money to repair if you throw it at the wall.